Madre y Niño

 Kimberly Garcia sits in a teaching circle with midwives

-Michelle looks up as a midwive leans in to view class materials
+Michelle looks up as a midwife leans in to view class materials

 Michelle Solis helping one of the midwives understand the teachings